NCBI-Codeathons/amr-2024-team-deng/README.md

 ![Workflow chart](https://github.com/NCBI-Codeathons/amr-2024-team-deng/blob/main/workflow_chart.png)
 ### Data collection

-- Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance))bioinformatics tool, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
+- Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance) database, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
 - Retrieve data from AST (Antimicrobial Susceptibility Testing) and MicroBig-EE databases with a focus on E coli.
 - Downlaod antibiotics' structure data from PubChem